DnA-FX/DnA-FX.github.io/_members/drat.md

 We started experimenting.
 Building weird circuits.
 Pushing boundaries.
 Tyler would prototype synth control modules; I’d tune the audio side for guitar and bass.
 The line between the two started to blur — and that’s where the magic was.

 Eventually, a few musician friends got wind of what we were working on.
 They wanted to test the gear, use it in their sets, push it to its limits.
 That feedback loop led to even wilder ideas and new designs.
-What started in the lab turned into a movement — a **cult following** of artists looking for tones and textures that didn’t exist anywhere else.

 ## What I Do